 For Export Layers and Edit Layers, the green color tag is used as foreground by default.

-action is added automatically.
-For Export Layers and Edit Layers, the Not foreground
+The Merge Foreground action is added automatically.
+For Export Layers and Edit Layers, the Not Foreground condition is added automatically.

-For more information, see Insert background
+For more information, see Insert Background above.

-Merge background
+Merge Background

-Only available if Insert background
+Only available if Insert Background is added

-Merges already inserted background (via Insert background
+Merges already inserted background (via Insert Background, see above) into the current layer.

 When exporting, the background is merged automatically.
 However, if needed, you can reorder this action to perform the merge earlier and then apply actions on the current layer, now merged with the background.